Thiago771414/event-driven-order-processing-system/README.md

 This repository evolved beyond a traditional backend API implementation and became a **distributed systems experimentation platform** focused on reliability engineering, operational transparency, and event-driven architecture simulations.

-Inspired by engineering principles from Uber, Stripe, Netflix, Mercado Libre, and modern cloud-native platform teams, the project provides interactive environments to study how large-scale systems behave under real operational pressure.
+Inspired by engineering principles from Uber, Stripe, Netflix, and modern cloud-native platform teams, the project provides interactive environments to study how large-scale systems behave under real operational pressure.

 The primary goal is not only to build features, but to simulate how resilient architectures handle: